Key Takeaways

 - Insurance policies and claims history

-People & IP
+People and IP

 - Employment agreements (key employees)